remmy300/MovieApp/README.md

 - Structuring scalable React apps with reusable UI components
 - Combining Tailwind and MUI effectively for modern UI
 - Managing UI state and side effects in React
+- API Filtering**: Use `URLSearchParams` for robust URL construction, combine relevant parameters (e.g., TMDB's `with_origin_country` + `region`), and validate all filter inputs.
+- State Management**: Include all filter states in React Query's `queryKey` to auto-trigger refetches when filters change.
+- Debugging**: Log final API URLs to verify parameter correctness and handle empty/edge cases.

 ---